 upon it.
 And his appearance was like lightning, and his clothing as white

 as snow.
 The guards shook for fear of him and became like dead men.
 The angel

 said to the women, "Do not be afraid; for I know that you are looking for

-1. Notice that the earthquake had already occurred when it was still dark.
+1. Notice that the earthquake had already occurred before dawn.

 2. Mary Magdalene and the other Mary came early to the tomb as it began to light up, but Jesus was already risen.

 3. An angel rolled away the stone during the earthquake (the earthquake probably broke the seal of the stone), and he sat on the stone.

 4. Roman guards became as dead men when they saw the angel.